thetlk/Mach-O/README.md

 ## TODO
 - Finish MachOThreadCommand display and writing
-- Add proper object for symoff & stroff data
+- Improve writing of macho file - some bugs are present
-- Improve writing - some bugs are present
+- Add colorz!